Invisible Languages of the LLM Universe

 \section{Introduction}

-An inquiry into content availability in Javanese, a language with 68 million speakers, yields negligible results on platforms integral to Large Language Model training.
-In contrast, Icelandic, spoken by 350,000 individuals, possesses a substantial digital footprint.
-This paradox highlights a critical issue in the manner artificial intelligence encapsulates linguistic diversity among humans.
-Notably, the preceding five years have observed a significant expansion of Large Language Models (LLMs), with systems such as GPT-4, Claude, and Gemini demonstrating human-like proficiency across numerous tasks \citep{openai2023gpt4, anthropic2024claude}.
-These models are trained utilizing extensive multilingual corpora sourced from the internet, including Common Crawl's 159 billion web pages, Wikipedia's 64 million articles, and vast digital archives \citep{gao2020pile}.
-Nonetheless, this apparent wealth of data conceals a profound bias: a majority of the training data is derived from fewer than 20 high-resource languages, while the majority of the world's 7,613 extant languages remain largely neglected, effectively rendering them "invisible" \citep{joshi2020state}.
+An examination of the availability of digital content in Javanese -- a language with more than 69 million speakers -- reveals minimal representation on platforms that are central to the training of Large Language Models (LLMs).
+By contrast, Icelandic, with approximately 320,000 speakers, exhibits a disproportionately large digital presence.
+This apparent paradox underscores a fundamental problem in the way contemporary artificial intelligence systems capture and model human linguistic diversity.
+Over the past five years, LLMs such as GPT-4, Claude, and Gemini have expanded rapidly, achieving performance that approximates human-level proficiency across a broad array of tasks \citep{achiam2023gpt, anthropic2024claude}.
+These models are trained on massive multilingual corpora harvested from the internet, including Common Crawl’s roughly 300 billion web pages, Wikipedia’s more than 64 million articles, and large-scale digital text repositories \citep{gao2020pile}.
+However, this ostensible abundance of data obscures a substantial structural bias: the overwhelming majority of training material originates from fewer than twenty high-resource languages, while most of the world’s 7,613 documented languages receive negligible coverage and are effectively rendered \textit{invisible} in these models \citep{eberhard2015ethnologue, joshi2020state}.

-Prior work has documented this crisis through multiple lenses. \citet{kornai2013digital} established that only 5\% of languages will achieve meaningful digital vitality, coining the term ``digital language death'' to describe extinction in online spaces independent of offline endangerment. \citet{bender2021dangers} demonstrated that LLMs encode hegemonic worldviews, with harms falling disproportionately on marginalized communities. \citet{simons2022assessing} developed automated methods to measure digital language support globally, finding only 33 languages (0.4\%) achieve full digital capabilities across 143 platforms.
+Prior scholarship has characterized this crisis from multiple perspectives. \citet{kornai2013digital} estimated that only approximately 5\% of the world’s languages are likely to attain substantive digital vitality, and introduced the concept of “digital language death” to denote language extinction in online environments as a problem distinct from, and additional to, conventional offline endangerment. \citet{bender2021dangers} showed that large language models encode and propagate hegemonic worldviews, with the attendant harms disproportionately affecting marginalized communities.
+Complementarily, \citet{simons2022assessing} proposed automated methodologies to quantify digital language support at a global scale, reporting that only 33 languages (0.4\%) exhibit full digital functionality across 143 surveyed platforms.